LiviuCP/goToScriptsPython/README.md

 2) When having directories like ./abcd and ./abcdefgh there are issues when using wildcards.
 For example if using *ab to switch to either of these two an error will occur and the change dir command will not be executed.
 A workaround is to type a*d for switching to abcd or a*h for switching to abcdefgh.
 Also a good practice that I recommend is (as much as possible) not to create a folder that has its name included as first part of the string of another dir.

 3) Sometimes when having the Finder re-opened the window is in an inactive state and the user cannot move between directories by using the arrow keys.
 To correct this initiate a new re-opening in the current directory by entering '.' and pressing ENTER.
+Also it is possible to use the :s option for disabling terminal syncronisation if you don't necessarily want to see the directory content in Finder.

 4) On some Linux systems sometimes the persistent command history section vanishes from the command history menu after executing a command.
 Unfortunately I haven't managed to find the root cause of this bug and I suspect it might be related to the Python library version used on that system (it occurred on OpenSUSE 15.1 so far).
 If this happens please exit and re-enter the app.
+It also happens that when executing a new command the history "magically" recovers.

 If any other bugs are discovered please feel free to report them on my Github page: https://github.com/LiviuCP.